YomiDataAnalyst/Cafe-Sales-and-Revenue-Data/README.md

   - **Business Impact & Reports**

-  The findings shows that extra work is needed in keepimg accuarate record of transactions because the payment platform used for some purchases were not properly captured.
+  The findings shows that extra work is needed in keeping accurate record of transactions because the payment platform used for some purchases were not properly captured.

-  Also, incessant product marketing and certain low-patronized products can enjoy certain periodic discount to drive more sales and generate more profit for the  business.
+  Also, incessant product marketing is required and certain low-sales-products can enjoy periodic discount to drive more sales and generate more profit for the  business.

 ## Usage